ktaka-ccmp/cpu-on-off-rust/Readme.md

 - Respects CPU0 and always keeps it online
 - Handles thread siblings (e.g., hyperthreading) together
 - Provides real-time feedback on CPU states and actions taken
+- Onlines all available CPUs at startup for consistent initial state
+- Uses adaptive thresholds based on min and max CPU frequencies

 ## Requirements